NFL Rumors: Dwayne Haskins Wants Antonio Brown To Join The Washington Redskins

 Brown was released by the Patriots shortly afterward, but still faces an NFL investigation for the sexual misconduct claims and the prospect of being suspended.
 Any punishment would not go into effect until Brown signs with another team, so there is a chance he may not be eligible to play this season.

-While Haskins jumped at the chance to try recruiting the All Pro wide receiver to Washington, there are many who believe that the post was aimed specifically at the Patriots.
+While Haskins jumped at the chance to try recruiting the All-Pro wide receiver to Washington, there are many who believe that the post was aimed specifically at the Patriots.
 After being cut, Brown repeatedly made statements suggesting that the team should take him back, and a recent report said that there is considerable interest within the Patriots locker room to sign him again.
 Brown could potentially give a boost to the team’s struggling offense and help right the ship after the Patriots dropped two of their last four games.

 The report noted that Patriots owner Robert Kraft would have the final say, leading many to believe that Brown’s apology was an attempt to get back in Kraft’s good graces.
 Brown had already issued an apology directly to Kraft and the Patriots.